hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-As there is a vast global unawareness of ECH, few people in charge realize the problem posed by ECH and are caught by surprise to even consider mitigations approaches or a migration plan.
+As there is a vast global unawareness of ECH, few people in charge realize the problem posed by ECH and are caught by surprise to even consider mitigation approaches or a migration plan.

 In Child Online Protection use cases, most of the time, there is little to no programmatic control, or control at all, over the